 In 2020 COCC received a grant from The Environmental Center Rethink Waste project to complete waste audits in order to inform recycling efforts.
 With COVID impacting every aspect of life, the focus of the grant shifed to improving campus recycling education and infrastructure.
 New posters below will help everyone understand the campus recycling program!

 Are you interested in gardening?
 Native plants?
 Natural habitats?
-In the past, COCC has had a Garden Club that created a community garden north of Barber Library.
-The space contains gardening beds, irrigation and inviting natural public spaces.
+COCC has a Planted Earth Garden Club.
+The garden space near Barber Library contains gardening beds, irrigation and inviting natural public spaces.
 COCC Grounds department has been using the community garden space to grow native plants for use on our campuses.
 Sarah Fuller, Professor of Botany has also engaged her classes in harvesting native species of grasses to help with native restorations.
 For full story see the Spring 2021 Newsletter.
+Check out the article in The Broadside about the work of these inspiring individuals!

 If you are interested in getting involved email Noelle.